-At 31 December 2023, all financial investments (\$1,644.6m) were priced using Level 2 inputs, i.e. pricing service or index provider.
+At 31 December 2024, financial investments comprised of \$18.1m priced using Level 1 (active markets for identical assets) and \$1900.6m were priced using Level 2 inputs, i.e. pricing service or index provider.
 The pricing services or index providers may use current market trades for securities with similar quality, maturity and coupon.